haskelladdict/sconcho/sconcho/doc/manual.rst

 Additional rows and columns can be inserted into and deleted from an already existing chart using the *Insert/Delete Rows and Columns* dialog (**Grid -> Insert/Delete Rows and Columns**).
-Here, it is important to keep in mind that while it is always possible to add and remove rows, columns can be added only if the new row does not appear within an already existing multi-cell symbol.
+Here, it is important to keep in mind that while it is always possible to add and remove rows, columns can be added only if the new column does not appear within an already existing multi-cell symbol.
 Similarly, a column can be removed only if it is not part of a multi-cell symbol.